Sign in

 The main components are:

-· A bench the patient can lie down on
+· A bench for the patient to lie down on.

-There are different types of CT scanners that use varying technologies and applications to meet specific diagnostic needs and medical requirements.
+Various types of CT scanners use different technologies and applications to meet specific diagnostic needs and medical requirements.

 Multislice CT (MSCT)

-Multislice CT employs multiple detector rows to capture multiple slices simultaneously, producing detailed cross-sectional images of the body.
+Multislice CT employs multiple detector rows to capture images simultaneously, producing detailed cross-sectional images of the body.
 This technique enables faster scan times, improving efficiency in diagnosing various conditions, including vascular diseases, trauma, and cancer.

 Electron Beam Tomography (EBT)

-Electron Beam Tomography utilizes an electron beam as the radiation source, enabling extremely fast scan times.
+Electron Beam Tomography utilizes an electron beam as the radiation source, allowing for extremely fast scan times.
 Primarily used for cardiac imaging, EBT excels in capturing dynamic structures, providing high-resolution images that aid in coronary artery assessments, calcium scoring, and cardiac function evaluation.

 CT Myelography